jouho/geoblockchain/README.md

 Below are some of the significant challenges and concerns that we need to consider upon further developing this application:

 -   How to attract a stable number of users?
 A reliable business strategy for spreading this application is crucial, whether it could be an advertisement, sponsorship, or post on social media.
--   Similar to the above, what are the advantages of using this application over other related donation application?
+-   Similarly, what are the advantages of using this application over other related donation application?
 This distinction must be made clear to clarify the benefits of using DApp and attract more users.
 -   Political implications and research politics must be considered.
 Since decentralized applications using blockchain do not require a central data manager, independency from authorities such as tech companies might imply anarchistic ideas.
 To clarify, this project's purpose is purely to support people in need of financial support, and we try to limit the politics of this research as much as possible.

 ### Ackowledgement